DirectoryTree/Bartender/README.md

 }
 ```

-You may also want to add these columns to your model's `$hidden` attributes, as well as `encrypted` casts for additional security:
+You may also want to add these columns to your model's `$hidden` attributes, along with `encrypted` casts for additional security:

 ```php
 // app/Models/User.php